jkesanen/to25-solver/README.md

 # to25-solver

-Solves `To 25` games.
+Solves `To 25` puzzles.

-## The game
+## The puzzle

-As I don't know the name of this game, which I learned in elementary school from a classmate, I'll call it "To 25".
-The game is played on a **5x5** board of squares.
-You'll try to fill in the numbers from 1 to 25 while following the game's rules.
+As I don't know the name of this puzzle, which I learned in elementary school from a classmate, I'll call it "To 25".
+The puzzle is played on a **5x5** board of squares.
+You'll try to fill in the numbers from 1 to 25 while following the rules.

-The best occasion to play this game is while you should be paying attention to something more important.
-You'll most likely play this game into the free margins of cross-ruled papers.
+The best occasion to do this puzzle is while you should be paying attention to something more important.
+You'll most likely do these boards into the free margins of cross-ruled papers.

-In the picture below there are some played dead-end games and a solved game:
+In the picture below there are some boards that ended into a dead-end and a solved board:

 ![To 25 games](https://jkesanen.github.io/to25/to25.jpg)

-With the combination of the games in the picture and the rules below, you should be able to understand how to play "To 25".
+With the combination of the boards in the picture and the rules below, you should be able to understand how to do "To 25" puzzles.

-## Game rules
+## Rules

 * A board of 5 x 5 squares.
 * Number 1 is written to the top-left corner.